-The Marguerite Moffett Audubon Sanctuary is part of the Barataria-Terrebonne Important Bird Area, recognized at the Global and Continental level for least 12 species of birds (http://netapp.audubon.org/iba/Site/3273).
-In January of 2010 we erected two nest platforms in hopes of attracting either Osprey or Bald Eagle.
+The Marguerite Moffett Audubon Sanctuary is part of the Barataria-Terrebonne Important Bird Area, recognized at the Global and Continental level for least 12 species of birds (https://www.audubon.org/important-bird-areas/barataria-terrebonne).
 This Sanctuary is one of the featured destinations of the America’s Wetland Birding Trail that spans the entire Louisiana coast from Texas to Mississippi. http://www.louisianatravel.com/sites/all/themes/mmg_aurora/img/louisiana_birding_trails/terrebonne_loop.pdf

-For those using eBird, the Sanctuary is listed as a Hot Spot.
+The Sanctuary is an eBird Hot Spot.
 Please share your bird observations and contribute to our Sanctuary database by selecting Marguerite Moffett Sanctuary from the Hot Spot list when entering your bird list. https://ebird.org/hotspots

 The Marguerite Moffett Audubon Sanctuary was Orleans Audubon’s second sanctuary, created on December 31, 2001, with a generous land donation from Dr. Marcel J. Remson and Mrs. Billie Cole Remson.
 The Sanctuary was expanded in August of 2003 with an additional donation of land by the Remsons.
 It is named to honor the memory of Dr. Remson’s aunt, Marguerite Moffett.

 Information for Visitors: Free, open to the public daily, parking available, hiking trail (boardwalk), handicapped access, lookout observation deck/viewing area.
 No restrooms.